webdevisme/elucidat-javascript-test/README.md

     }
 ```

-`/bookSeat` should take one query parameter, `seatNumber` and should alter the state of the seat availability and return the details of the seat in the same format as `/getSeatData`.
+`/bookSeat` [POST REQUEST] should take one body parameter, `seatNumber` and should alter the state of the seat availability and return the details of the seat in the same format as `/getSeatData`.

-`/returnAvailableSeats` will take one optional query parameter `disabled`.
+`/availableSeats` [GET REQUEST] will take one optional query parameter `disabled`.
 If disabled is false it will return all the available seats.
 If it is true, it will return only the disabled seats that are disability accessible.
 The return value should be a json response in the following format

 ```
     {